Nepali (film)

-Nepali is a 2008 Indian Tamil-language neo-noir thriller film written and directed by V. Z. Durai and produced by Rama Saravanan.
-It stars Bharath and Meera Jasmine, while Govind Namdeo and Prem play supporting roles and Sangeetha in a guest appearance.
-The film marks Namdeo's Tamil debut.
-Bharath plays three different characters within one role in the movie.
-The film has music by Srikanth Deva, cinematography by Madhi and editing by Mathan Gunadeva.
-The film was shot in Ooty, Chennai and Hyderabad.
-It released on 10 April 2008.
+Nepali is a 2008 Indian Tamil-language neo-noir action thriller film written and directed by V. Z. Durai and produced by Rama Saravanan.
+The film stars Bharath and Meera Jasmine in the lead roles, while Govind Namdev and Prem play supporting roles and Sangeetha features in a guest appearance.
+It marks Namdev's Tamil debut.
+The film has music by Srikanth Deva, cinematography by R. Madhi and editing by Mathan Gunadeva.
+Nepali was released on 10 April 2008.

 Plot

-Nepali (Bharath) works in a supermarket.
+Nepali works in a supermarket.
 He kills a few people suddenly and leaves a clue along with the dead bodies.
-Gautham (Prem) is the Deputy Commissioner of Police, and he takes charge of the case.
-He tries to analyze the clues left behind by the murderer to find some solution to the case.
-Karthik (also Bharath) is a software engineer who leads a joyful life enjoying himself with his friends.
-One day, Karthik meets Priya (Meera Jasmine) in a showroom and immediately develops an attraction towards her.
+Gautham is the Deputy Commissioner of Police, and he takes charge of the case.
+He tries to analyse the clues left behind by the murderer to find some solution to the case.

+Karthik is a software engineer who leads a joyful life enjoying himself with his friends.
+One day, Karthik meets Priya in a showroom and immediately develops an attraction towards her.
 Priya also likes Karthik’s charming character, and they both fall in love.
-Meanwhile, there is a depressed convict (also Bharath) who has been jailed for some crime.
+Meanwhile, there is a depressed convict who has been jailed for some crime.
 The convict often tries to end his life by committing suicide but is saved by the jailer, and the police beats him for his activities.

 Gautham cracks the clue left over by Nepali and guesses his next move of murdering a person.
 Gautham gets close to the murderer, but he escapes after murdering his target.
 Karthik and Priya decide to get married, although Priya’s parents are not interested in this alliance.
 Nevertheless, both get married and lead a life together.
 Suddenly Priya’s parents register a complaint against Karthik, accusing him of kidnapping their daughter.
-Corrupt Assistant Commissioner of Police Ashok (Raja Ravindra) comes to inquire about the case and understands that Karthik and Priya are true lovers.
+Corrupt Assistant Commissioner of Police Ashok comes to inquire about the case and understands that Karthik and Priya are true lovers.

 Ashok gets attracted towards Priya and decides to have an illicit affair with her.
 Priya understands his motive and decides to stay away from him.
 Priya informs this to Karthik, which angers him, and goes to meet Ashok.
 When Karthik is away, Ashok comes to Priya’s home and tries to rape her.
 To save herself, Priya ends her life.
 Karthik gets furious seeing this, and he kills Ashok, for which he gets jailed.